 Medical evacuation and repatriation coverage is a very important benefit if you are spending time overseas.
 Emergency medical evacuation arranges transportation to the nearest adequate medical facility or back to your home country, if medically necessary.
 Repatriation, or return of mortal remains, transports your deceased remains back to your home.
 According to Travelex, the average cost of a medical evacuation within North America costs around $25,000.
 From Europe, the cost to be transported back to the US exceeds $50,000.
 If a medical escort is needed, you can expect to pay an additional $11,000 within North America or an additional $24,000 from Europe.

 Secondly, the duration of your trip influences how much coverage you need.
 If you are visiting for just a few days or weeks, the minimum required by your visa may be enough coverage for you.
 However, if you’re coming for one year or more, your risk for multiple injuries and illnesses increases and you should consider a higher coverage limit.
-Students studying in the US for the duration of a degree programs (typically 4 years) or more should try to find a plan that is annually renewable and that has enough coverage for this long-term stay.
-We recommend at least an $250,000 annual coverage limit.
+Students studying in the US for the duration of a degree program (typically 4 years) or more should try to find a plan that is annually renewable and that has enough coverage for this long-term stay.
+We recommend at least a $250,000 annual coverage limit.

 Lifestyle and Activities